 Unlike other kinds of travel, wilderness travel would be somewhat coarse and rough to survive and overcome it which cannot be possible without some survival equipment gear.
 It’s not like we can travel to the nearest Walmart to grab something.

-For me, I like to make sure I have covered these 14 important areas and never skimp on them because my life is on the line.
+For me, I like to make sure I have covered these 14 camping equipment list.
+Make sure to never skimp on them because my life is on the line.

 1. Tent Camping Necessities – Food and nutrition